tomas-santucho/my-accounts-mobile/README.md

 A simple and intuitive mobile app to manage your personal accounts, built with React Native and Expo.

+## 🤔 About This Project

+This is a practice project for learning React Native, based on the book [React and React Native: Build cross-platform JavaScript and TypeScript apps for the web, desktop, and mobile 5th Edition](https://www.packtpub.com/en-us/product/react-and-react-native-9781805126874).

+The styles are mostly vibe coded cause i am a backend dev lmao.

 ## ✨ Features

 *   **Cross-platform:** Runs on both Android and iOS devices.